canax/content/README.md

 Usage
 ------------------

-Short examples on how to use the module page.
+Short examples on how to use the module.